hellolightning/Elevate-Labs/README.md

-## Best Practices for Strong and Secured Passwords
+## 🔐 Best Practices for Strong and Secured Passwords

+### Length and Complexity:

+Minimum Length: Use for at least 12-16 or more characters, longer passwords are inherently more secure.

+Character Variety: Include a mix of uppercase letters, lowercase letters, numbers, and special characters (e.g., !, @, #, $, %).

+### Avoid Predictable Elements:

+No Personal Information: Do not use easily discoverable details like your name, birthdate, pet's name, or address.

+No Dictionary Words or Common Phrases: Avoid using words found in dictionaries or simple, common phrases.

+No Sequential or Repetitive Patterns: Steer clear of patterns like "123456,"qwerty," or "aaaaaa."

+### Uniqueness:

+Never reuse passwords across different accounts.
+A breach of one account could compromise all others using the same password.

+### Avoid Browser Autofill:

+Not recommended for sensitive accounts; password managers are safer.

+### Update Regularly:

+Change passwords for sensitive accounts every few months.

+### Password Managers:

+Utilize a reputable password manager to securely generate, store, and manage unique and complex passwords for all your accounts.
+This eliminates the need to remember numerous complex strings and enhances overall security.

-## Password Security Tips & Insights
+## 🔐 Password Security Tips & Insights

-.
-Avoid using the same password everywhere.
+- Avoid using the same password everywhere.
-.
-Never use personal info (name, birthday, etc.)
+- Never use personal info (name, birthday, etc.)
-.
-Include uppercase, lowercase, numbers, and symbols
+- Include uppercase, lowercase, numbers, and symbols
-.
-Avoid using dictionary words or predictable sequences .
-Use a password manager it encrypts your passwords and credentials and help you organize them securely.
+- Avoid using dictionary words or predictable sequences
+- Use a password manager it encrypts your passwords and credentials and help you organize them securely.
-.
-MFA/2FA is essential for all important accounts.
+- MFA/2FA is essential for all important accounts.

 ## Common Password Attacks & Defenses